-The last question in the outcome orientation section is aimed at state-specific questions about the impact of the project.
+The last question in the outcome orientation section of the survey focused on impact statements and how the impacts of the scrutinised SNSF projects corresponded to these statements.
 The statements are chosen to address SI-relevant aspects directly.
 The academic dimension was by far the highest-rated statement among the survey respondents (see Figure 19), 53 % of the respondents rated the statement the scrutinised issue was not (widely) addressed in academia before 7 or higher on a scale from 0 to 10 (cf. Table 17).
-This result is followed by a similar statement the project results addressed an issue that was not (widely) known before which was specifically directed to the novelty of the issue for the public, 30 % of the respondents rated this statement 7 or higher, similarly the statement the project generated a deeper/better understanding of the social issue was rated from the proportion of the respondents again 7 or higher.
+This result is followed by a similar statement the project results addressed an issue that was not (widely) known before which was specifically directed to the novelty of the issue for the public, 30 % of the respondents rated this statement 7 or higher.
+The statement the project generated a deeper/better understanding of the social issue was rated similarly by the respondents.
+It is striking that as many as 10% resp.
+9% of the SNSF funded projects contributed to emancipatory impact or the mitigation of a social issue.